 The project is already underway!
-The total estimated cost of expansion is around $5 million.
+The total estimated cost of expansion is $5 - $6 million.
 Studio Arts Boulder has secured the land donation, worth approximately $1.5 million, and our project has been chosen to receive tax-matching funds worth another $1.75 million from the Community, Culture, and Safety Tax.
-With these two major pieces in place, there's about one-third of the project left to fund.
+With these two major pieces in place, there's still a significant amount to raise.

-We've also hired Barrett Studio Architects to develop an initial concept design for the building.
-David Barrett and his team are eager to take our wish lists and turn them into something beautiful, functional, and affordable.
+We've hired Barrett Studio Architects to develop an initial concept design for the building.
+David Barrett and his team are excited to take our wish lists and turn them into something beautiful, functional, and affordable.
 We're thrilled to be working with such a receptive, creative, and well-respected Boulder firm (see video).

 After the initial concept design, we will have a better estimate of the total funding needed to build the facility.
 At that point, we'll finalize a capital campaign designed to raise the remaining funds from a variety of sources, including private donors, foundations, and others.
-The capital campaign is expected to launch in 2018.
+The capital campaign is expected to launch in 2019.
 If the campaign progresses well, and the architectural planning and permitting process goes smoothly, we expect to break ground in 2020 and open for programming in 2021.

 How can I help?

 1) Share your ideas

 We'll be posting project updates online HERE and offline at the Pottery Lab.
 Use the comment form below to send in your thoughts and reactions.
 Don't be shy!
 Your feedback is key to a successful expansion.
 Tell us what you want, what you love, what you hate, and anything else that pops into your head.
 We want it all!

 2) Stay in the loop

 Sign up for the Expansion Mailing List using the form below and we'll send updates directly to your inbox.
 Be the first to get news of major milestones and the first to get invitations to upcoming events and community meetings.
 It's the perfect way to track our progress and stay in touch and track the project’s progress.